If you’re looking for a Chromebook word processor, you’ve come to the right place.

 You don’t need to download nor install anything to get Google Docs.
 It’s all web-based.
 Just go here.

-Word alternative #2: Use your Chromebook’s native file editor
+Word Processor Alternative #2: Use your Chromebook’s native file editor

-You can easily view, edit, and open Word files on by using your Chromebook’s native built-in file editor.
-This means you can open a Word file that you download from your email, USB drive, cloud service, or whatever other means you can grab one.
+You can easily view, edit, and open Word files on by using your device’s native built-in file editor.
+It’s your Chromebook’s word processor that’s made to work with all things text related.
+This means you can open a file that you download from your email, USB drive, cloud service, or whatever other means you can grab one.

 Simply open it up and you’ll be able to make changes to it.
 You can also save it in the same “.docx.” format even if you edit it with the native editor.